 (E) A naturopathic physician licensed by the Board of Naturopathy for the State of Oregon;

+(k) "Prescription medication" means:

-(h) "Prescription medication" means any non-injectable drug, chemical compound, suspension or preparation in suitable form for use as a curative or remedial substance taken either internally or externally by a student under the written direction of a physician.
-For the purpose of this rule, prescription medication includes any prescription for bronchodilators or auto-injectable epinephrine prescribed by a student’s Oregon licensed health care professional for asthma or severe allergies.
-Prescription medication does not include dietary food supplements;
+(A) Any non-injectable drug, chemical compound, suspension or preparation in suitable form for use as a curative or remedial substance taken either internally or externally by a student under the written direction of a physician; and

+(B) Bronchodilators or auto-injectable epinephrine prescribed by a student’s Oregon licensed health care professional for asthma or severe allergies.

+(C) Prescription medication does not include dietary food supplements.

-(i) "Qualified trainer" means a person who is familiar with the delivery of health services in a school setting and who is:
+(l) "Qualified trainer" means a person who is familiar with the delivery of health services in a school setting and who is:

 (A) A Registered Nurse licensed by the Oregon State Board of Nursing;